The Wild Party (1956 film)

 The Wild Party is a 1956 American film noir crime film directed by Harry Horner and written by John McPartland.
 The film stars Anthony Quinn, Carol Ohmart, Arthur Franz, Jay Robinson, Kathryn Grant, Nehemiah Persoff, and Paul Stewart.
 The film was released on December 21, 1956 by United Artists.

 Plot

-A former football player, "Big Tom" Kupfen, despondent over his glory days being behind him, drinks and uses drugs with a coterie of sycophants that include a piano player called Kicks Johnson, a drifter named Gage Freeposter and a naive young woman known only as "Honey".
+A former football player, "Big Tom" Kupfen, despondent over his glory days being behind him, drinks and uses drugs with a coterie of sycophants that includes a piano player called Kicks Johnson, a drifter named Gage Freeposter and a naive young woman known only as "Honey".

 On a whim, the group decides to go after a wealthy socialite, Erica London, and rob her home.
 They end up taking Erica and her fiancée, naval officer Arthur Mitchell, captive at an amusement park, with dire consequences for all.